Polytree

 In mathematics, and more specifically in graph theory, a polytree (also called directed tree, oriented tree or singly connected network) is a directed acyclic graph whose underlying undirected graph is a tree.
-In other words, if we replace its directed edges with undirected edges, we obtain an undirected graph that is both connected and acyclic.
+In other words, a polytree is formed by assigning an orientation to each edge of a connected and acyclic undirected graph.

 A polyforest (or directed forest or oriented forest) is a directed acyclic graph whose underlying undirected graph is a forest.
 In other words, if we replace its directed edges with undirected edges, we obtain an undirected graph that is acyclic.

 A polytree is an example of an oriented graph.

 The term polytree was coined in 1987 by Rebane and Pearl.